weezel/fcd/README.md

 # Fast change directory

+### TL;DR
+This slick tool saves you from typing absolute directory paths and can do spellchecking against the given name.

 # Motivation
-If you are like me and STILL (it's 2012 doh!) want to spend most of the time in console, this tool might come handy.
+If you are like me and STILL (yes it's 2012, I know) operate mostly through terminal, this tool might come handy.
 A big amount of time is spend on navigating in a directory structure jungle.
-You might like it but I came to a conclusion that it would be a neat feature to just type `fcd dirname` and choose from the list.
-Some of my files are located under different file system that is mounted under `/mnt`.
-Although I've done a symbolic link to it under my home directory it's still not convenient.

-Fcd comes to save.
-By using different heuristics it tries to determine what directory was intended to enter.

-### TL;DR
-This slick tool saves you from typing the directory names and can do spellchecking against the parameter.
+Since most of the time I wander around same directories, it would be neat to have a way to change directory without typing the absolute path.
+Moreover, I was lacking a small hack project so `Fast CD` was born.

 Purpose of the program is to deliver a fast way to navigate trough Unix directory structure.
 The weight is in frequently visited directories so that those can be easily accessed.

+# Logic behind the program
+--Unfinished--

 ## TODO
-Things I might consider at some point.

 	[½] Separate databases for `/usr/`, `/home/`, and `/var/` and custom directory